itsMattShull/cartoon-reorbit/README.md

 #### 8) Create a Sentry account (optional but recommended)
 - Go to https://sentry.io → Get Started → create an account.
 - Choose Nuxt during setup, then Skip onboarding.
-- In Sentry, search for “DSN” → Client Keys → copy the DSN.
+- In Sentry, go to Settings > Account Details, and in the top right search for “DSN” → Client Keys → copy the DSN.
 - Paste into `.env`:
   ```env
   SENTRY_DSN=<your-sentry-dsn>